canadalearningcode/glc-entrepreneurship/README.md

 [NOT YET AVAILABLE TO CHAPTERS]

-# Girls Learning Code Day: Intro to Entrepreneurship and Webmaking
+# Girls Learning Code Day: Entrepreneurship and Webmaking

 ## Quick Links